mananjen/portfolio-website/README.md

 This will auto deploy the current itreation of the website to the gh-pages branch.

+### `npm run updateProjects`

+This will auto update the firestore database with the new project information.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).